RBEGamer/AtomicChess/README.md

 * usage in buildroot to modify the final filesystem
 * concrete usage here, with ssh keys

+??
+IMAGE OF THE OVERLAY DIAGRAM ??

 ## TOUCHSCREEN CONFIGURATION
+* /dev managemtnw wurde eingerichtet
 * which type
 * what is a device tree
 * how to modify